-Any receipts in advance of a course starting date are held of the Statement of financial position as deferred income.
-Where tuition has been provided to students buy invoice are yet to be raised, such amounts are recognised as accrued income.
+Any receipts in advance of a course starting date are held on the Statement of financial position as deferred income.
+Where tuition has been provided to students but invoices are yet to be raised, such amounts are recognised as accrued income.